Jbleezy/BO2-Reimagined/README.md

 * Increased max amount that can be placed from 12 to 20

 ### Time Bomb
+* No longer sends players back in time
+* Kills all zombies
 * Can have with Monkey Bombs

 ### One Inch Punch